orionrobots/orionrobots.github.io/_posts/2013-03-28-why-are-we-using-aa-batteries.md

 ---
 layout: post
 title: Why are we using AA batteries?
-tags: [batteries, electronics, orion explorer 1, power, robot building, robots]
+tags: [batteries, electronics, orion explorer 1, robot power, robot building, robots]
 ---
 A question that I have been asked a few times now is why the Orion Explorer 1 Robot kit comes with an AA battery box and not some customised battery decision.
 I'd like to explain why this was chosen.